 Why Smart Thermostats Are Worth It

-If you want a way to spend less money and energy in your home, it may be a wise investment to explore getting a smart thermostat.
-These gadgets can do everything from monitor when you leave the house, so that it doesn't throw away electricity heating or cooling a vacant home, to adjusting energy usage based on how many people are in a room or what time of day it is.
+If you’re looking for a way to spend less money and energy in your home, it may be a wise investment to research getting a smart thermostat.
+These devices can do everything from track when you leave the house, so that it doesn’t waste electricity heating or cooling a vacant home, to adjusting energy usage based on how many people are in a room or what time of day it is.

-We'll review what a smart thermostat is, how it works and why it's worthwhile to invest in one.
-We'll also talk about how it can help you save money on your energy bills by decreasing energy consumption.
+We’ll cover what a smart thermostat is, how it works and why it’s worth it to purchase one.
+We’ll also discuss how it can help you save money on your energy bills by lowering energy consumption.

 What Is a Smart Thermostat?

-A smart thermostat is an automated device that allows you to do it all from adjusting your heating and cooling settings for different times of day, to monitoring when people are in the house, so it isn't wasting energy by heating or cooling an empty home.
+A smart thermostat is a programmable device that allows you to do everything from adjusting your heating and cooling settings for different times of day, to tracking when people are in the house, so it isn’t needlessly consuming energy by heating or cooling an empty home.

-Most smart thermostats have learning abilities, which means they pay attention to how you adjust your settings and make automatic adjustments as time passes based on what they learn from you.
+Most smart thermostats have learning capabilities, which means they pay attention to how you adjust your settings and make automatic adjustments over time based on what they learn from you.

-A smart thermostat connects to Wi-Fi, so you'll be able to adjust and keep track of your energy usage from just about anyplace.
+A smart thermostat links to Wi-Fi, so you’ll be able to change and monitor your energy usage from just about anyplace.

 How Do Smart Thermostats Work?

-A smart thermostat has learning algorithms and can hook up with other smart home technology, such as Google Home, Amazon Alexa and Apple HomeKit, for even better control over your comfort.
-They work with most systems, including home heating and air conditioning.
+A smart thermostat has learning algorithms and can connect with other smart home technology, such as Google Home, Amazon Alexa and Apple HomeKit, for improved control over your comfort.
+They work with most systems, such as home heating and air conditioning.

-Smart thermostat features consist of a temperature sensor that can tell when the home is vacant, and then automatically adjust to an energy-efficient setting.
-Your smart thermostat might be able to geofence with your phone to know when you're at home or away.
+Smart thermostat features include a temperature sensor that can tell when the home is empty, and then automatically change to an energy-efficient setting.
+Your smart thermostat might be able to geofence with your phone to know when you’re at home or out.

-A smart thermostat does tasks like adapt more for rooms that are full or have more people in them, as well as track what time of day it is so it knows how much heating or air conditioning should be going.
+A smart thermostat does things like adapt more for rooms that are occupied or have more people in them, as well as monitor what time of day it is so it knows how much heating or air conditioning should be going.

 Are Smart Thermostats Worth It?

 For many people, the answer is yes.
-If you do a lot of travel or are gone for long hours during the day, it may be worth your money to get one of these devices.
+If you do a lot of travel or are out for many hours during the day, it may be worth your money to get one of these devices.
 You could save a lot, especially if you forget to change it when you leave for work or go out of town for the weekend.

-You won't have to worry about whether your smart thermostat is on the right program, or if you remembered to change the temperature setting before you went out.
-It doesn't require much effort on your part, but you'll notice it in reduced energy bills.
+You won’t have to worry about whether your smart thermostat is on the right program, or if you remembered to adjust the temperature setting before you went out.
+It doesn’t require a lot of effort from you, but you’ll see it in lower energy bills.

 Smart Thermostats vs. Programmable Thermostats

-Many homeowners have a standard programmable thermostat, but 40% of them aren’t set properly.
-This means you could be missing opportunities to save on heating and cooling costs.
+Many homeowners have a traditional programmable thermostat, but 40% of them aren’t set correctly.
+This means you could be missing chances to save on heating and cooling costs.

-Smart thermostats are handy because they adjust to your schedule and automate heating and cooling to match.
+Smart thermostats are convenient because they learn your schedule and automate heating and cooling that corresponds.
 You can set a similar schedule on a programmable thermostat.
-But it's more effort to program your thermostat by hand.
+But it’s more effort to program your thermostat by hand.

-A smart thermostat automatically adjusts and gradually changes the temperature inside your home for the greatest energy savings.
-If you manually change a programmable thermostat, you can overload your HVAC system and make it work harder to meet your changes.
+A smart thermostat conveniently adjusts and progressively changes the temperature inside your home for the biggest energy savings.
+If you manually adjust a programmable thermostat, you can overload your HVAC system and make it work harder to meet your changes.

 Do Smart Thermostats Save Energy?

-Yes, because your smart thermostat will learn from your temperature preferences and routine to make a schedule that saves on heating and cooling costs.
-You don't have to do much as your thermostat does all the work for you while conserving money.
+Yes, because your smart thermostat will learn about your temperature preferences and routine to make a schedule that reduces heating and cooling costs.
+You don’t have to do much as your thermostat does all the work for you while conserving money.

-You can get identical energy savings with a programmable thermostat, but it's going to require a little bit more work than a smart thermostat.
+You can acquire the same energy savings with a programmable thermostat, but it’s going to take a little bit more effort than a smart thermostat.
 To put together a schedule on programmable models, we suggest following these guidelines from ENERGY STAR® to save energy.

 Recommended Temperature Settings for Your Heating System